 - Fjaðrárgljúfur Canyon is 1,000 ISK (Parka).

-- Skaftafell (for Svartifoss) is 1,040 ISK (Parka, and you get a 50% discount if you also park at Jökulsárlón the same day).
+- Skaftafell (for Svartifoss) is 1,040 ISK (Parka, and you get a 50% discount if you also park at Jökulsárlón on the same calendar day, valid until midnight).

 - Jökulsárlón and Diamond Beach are each 1,000 ISK (Parka).